mccordgh/plot_twist_mobile/PLOT.md

 Possible issue: leading people to believe certain pets can safely eat many different kinds of foods (ex: a dog eating chocolate).
 Could be very un-educational

 ### Retired Scientist
+(Most viable as of 2/8)
 Used to be a weapons manufacturer/powerful Wizard.
 After retirement, you took the path of peace and decided to took up farming.
 A nearby siege has left the army famished.
 The soldiers are hungry and decide to turn to your farm for sustenance.
 You must quell the invaders by feeding (or killing) them.
-Once they are fed, they retreat back to camp.
+Once the soldiers are fed, they retreat back to camp.
+They leave behind battlements and trinkets for compensation.

 ## Mechanics